Crochet symbols are used to create a visual when creating patterns. For some, these symbols are much easier to follow than written instructions.

 How to Read A Crochet Symbol

 The anatomy of a crochet stitch symbol can be confusing at first, but it doesn’t have to be.
 If you know and understand these four basic elements of a symbol, you should be able to understand them all.

-- The long, flat line, signifies the END of the stitch.
+- The long, flat line, signifies the END, or closing of the stitch.

 - The middle lines identify the basic stitch type, such as a sc, dc, or tr.

 - The direction the stitch is turned shows the direction the stitch should be made.